squidfingers/starkplayer/README.md

 Parameters:

-* __type:__ The type of media player to use (either 'audio' or 'video').
+* __type:__ The type of media player to use (either 'audio', 'video', or 'youtube').
 By default, type will be set to 'video' for HTML5 video or links to urls that have video file extensions.
 * __url:__ The url to an mp4 or flv.
 Defaults to media sniffed out from alternate content.
 * __poster:__ The url to a jpg or png poster image.
 Defaults to poster image sniffed out from alternate content.
 * __width:__ The width of the media player.
 Defaults to the width of the content it replaces.